10 Nutrients to Improve Thyroid Function

 • Enlarged thyroid gland (goiter) (Vitamin A deficiency)

-• Gastrointestinal complications like constipation, impaired fertility and sexual reproductive health, numbness and/or sharp pains in extremities resulting from nerve damage (Vitamin B12 and/or omega-3s)
+• Gastrointestinal complications like constipation, impaired fertility, and sexual reproductive health, numbness and/or sharp pains in extremities resulting from nerve damage (Vitamin B12 and/or omega-3s)

 • Elevated cholesterol levels (Omega-3 fatty acids)

-• Weakened immunity (Vitamin C, D, selenium and/or zinc deficiency)
+• Weakened immunity (Vitamin C, D, selenium, and/or zinc deficiency)

 10 Nutrients to Improve Thyroid Health

-Adequate nutrition is an integral factor to synthesizing thyroid hormones for optimal function.
+Adequate nutrition is an integral factor in synthesizing thyroid hormones for optimal function.
 Be sure you are incorporating the following 10 nutrients into your diet regularly to reduce the occurrence of deficiencies that can cause hypothyroidism and lead to autoimmune diseases.

 1. Iodine:

-Thyroid function is dependent on the presence of iodine used to manufacture thyroid hormones T3 (triiodothyronine) and T4 (thyroxine).However, the balance of iodine in the body is critical because deficiency and excess iodine are both associated with thyroid dysfunction.
+Thyroid function is dependent on the presence of iodine used to manufacture thyroid hormones T3 (triiodothyronine) and T4 (thyroxine).
+However, the balance of iodine in the body is critical because deficiency and excess iodine are both associated with thyroid dysfunction.

 Mineral Rich Foods, Top 12 Trace Mineral Rich Foods